cmroboticsacademy/Image-Classifier-Activity/README.md

 ## Getting Started

-1. Run yarn watch in the parent directory.
+1. Run yarn watch in the root directory of the project.

 ```
 % yarn watch